eclipse-hono/hono/site/documentation/content/admin-guide/hono-kafka-client-configuration.md

 for the tenant.

 {{% notice info %}}
-Protocol adapters need to be configured with connection information for both AMQP 1.0 and Kafka based messaging infrastructure in order to be able to do this kind of configuration at the tenant level.
 If an adapter is configured to connect to only one type of messaging infrastructure, the tenant specific messaging type configuration is ignored.
 {{% /notice %}}

 ## Producer Configuration Properties